jma1991/DiasTailbudData/README.md

 DiasTailbudData
 ===============

-This repository contains the analysis pipeline for the Mouse Tailbud Data.
+This repository contains the analysis pipeline for the Dias Tailbud Data.

-by André Dias and analysed by James Ashmore.

 Table of Contents
 -----------------